-Choosing when to use a comma in English writing can be overwhelming because it is governed by so many rules.
+Choosing when to use a comma can be overwhelming because it is governed by so many rules.
 We may be tempted to under-use commas because we aren’t confident that we know the rules, or we may be tempted to over-use them because we fear lengthy, run-on sentences.
 English is also relatively “comma-less” in comparison to other languages, adding another layer of confusion.

 The word “comma” comes from the Greek word koptein, meaning “piece which is cut off.”
 Therefore, a comma “cuts off” a piece of information from the rest of the sentence.
 This makes reading and understanding easier when done correctly.

 As you read, watch for examples of each rule in bold.

-1. Use a comma to separate anything before an independent clause.
+1. Use a comma to separate anything before an independent clause

 - a verb, which is an action done by the subject (like write or read) or a word that allows the subject to be described (like is or seems).

 If a piece of information comes before an independent clause, it should be “cut off” from the independent clause by a comma.

 Notice the example in the previous sentence: the independent clause starts with “…it [subject] should be ‘cut off’ [verb] …” Therefore, a comma separates the dependent clause that precedes it.
 Again, notice the example in my previous sentence: the independent clause starts with “… a comma separates …” Thus, a comma separates the transition word “therefore” from the independent clause.

-2. Use a comma to separate independent clauses joined by coordinating conjunctions.
+2. Use a comma to separate independent clauses joined by coordinating conjunctions

-In some cases, you may link together two related independent clauses to create a compound sentence.
+In some cases, you may link two related independent clauses to create a compound sentence.
 This can be done with a semi-colon in the middle; however, a comma with a coordinating conjunction is a common approach, so you should try it!
 Coordinating conjunctions are also called FANBOYS: For, And, Nor, But, Or, Yet, and So.

-Remember that a comma alone is not strong enough between two independent clauses, ; this error is called a comma splice.
+Remember that a comma alone is not strong enough between two independent clauses; this error is called a comma splice.

-- Instead, pair the comma with a coordinating conjunction, and you will achieve a grammatically correct compound sentence.
+Instead, pair the comma with a coordinating conjunction, and you will achieve a grammatically correct compound sentence.

-3. Use a comma to separate all non-essential information.
+3. Use a comma to separate all non-essential information

 The first comma signals the start of the non-essential element; a second comma or period signals the end.
 The sentence thus provides pause before and after any excess describing information, improving readability.
 If you’re not sure whether information is non-essential, try reading the sentence without it.

 The element is non-essential if it can be “cut off” and the meaning, whose basis is the remainder of the sentence, is still clear.

 Tip: Non-essential clauses often begin with the relative pronoun “which.”

-4. Do not use a comma to separate essential information.
+4. Do not use a comma to separate essential information

 Can you tell where the commas shouldn’t be in this, incorrect, sentence?
 The word “incorrect” is essential to the sentence’s meaning; otherwise, you may mistakenly think it exemplary!

 Tip: Any clause that begins with the relative pronoun “that” is essential.
-Do not place a comma before “that”!
+Do not place a comma before “that!”

-5. Do not use a comma to separate the subject from the verb.
+5. Do not use a comma to separate the subject from the verb

 The simplest sentence requires only a subject and a verb, as in the answer to the question: “Are you leaving now?”—“I am.”
 Wouldn’t it be strange to say “I, am”?
 The action is being cut off completely from the person doing it, causing confusion.

-- It, makes much more sense to keep the subject and verb beside each other, unlike what I, have done in this incorrect example!
+It, makes much more sense to keep the subject and verb beside each other, unlike what I, have done in this incorrect example!